GENERAL TERMS AND CONDITIONS APPLICABLE TO CONTRACTUAL RELATIONSHIPS WITH CONSUMERS WITHIN THE MEANING

 All our prices include VAT.

-Sunday afternoon and Monday morning are our weekly closing days, orders cannot be delivered nor can you come to pick them up.
+Sunday afternoon and Monday are our weekly closing days, orders cannot be delivered nor can you come to pick them up.